-Trading performance is something that I have personally been studying for over 15 years.
-It's one of those topics that many traders either avoid or spend little time researching.
+I have personally been studying how to measure trading performance for many years.
+It’s one of those topics that many traders either avoid or spend little time researching.
 Most traders, simply think of performance in terms of dollars made and loss.

 The bottom-line in terms of dollars is always the ultimate score; however, along your trading journey, effectively measuring your day trading performance is the key to consistent long-term gains.